thewtex/tmux-mem-cpu-load/README.rst

            Prints this help message
   --colors
           Use tmux colors in output
+  --powerline
-  -i <value>, --interval <value>
+          Use powerline symbols throughout the output, DO NOT reset background color at the end, enables --colors -i <value>, --interval <value>
           Set tmux status refresh interval in seconds.
 Default: 1 second -g <value>, --graph-lines <value>